-"Comparable" includes a job with a salary range of minus fifteen percent (-15%) to plus four percent (+4%) of the employee's original classification.
+"Comparable" includes a job with a salary range of -15% to +4% of the employee's original classification.

 Relocation expenses are not applicable throughout this process.

 The employee who bumps in accordance with (1), (2) and (3) above will not have their salary reduced.
 However, such employee shall not receive negotiated salary increases until the salary of the employee's new classification equals or exceeds the salary which the employee is receiving.